Cheesy Spaghetti Stuffed Peppers

 - 1 pinch salt, to taste

 - 3/4 cup Ragu Homestyle Thick and Hearty Four Cheese Sauce

-- Preheat oven to 350 degrees F. Spray a 9x9 inch (or similar size) baking sheet with cooking spray, then set aside.
+- Preheat oven to 350 degrees F. Spray a small baking sheet with cooking spray, then set aside.

 - Cook spaghetti per package instructions, then drain.
 Place spaghetti in a bowl and cover with a towel until ready to mix.

 - While spaghetti cooks, prepare bell peppers by cutting off the tops and removing the seeds and ribs.
 If any of the bell peppers do not stand upright on their own, cut a little off the bottom so that they're level.
 Arrange bell peppers in the prepared baking dish.

 - Also while pasta cooks, add ricotta, 1/3 cup parmesan cheese, and red sauce to a large bowl and mix together until smooth.
 If desired, season with salt and pepper.

 - Add cooked spaghetti to the bowl with the cheese sauce and toss to coat.